ErikAGriffin/the-idiot/README.md

 <h1>The Idiot</h1>
 <p>The Idiot is a card game, and happens to be my favorite card game.
-It's common name in english is Sh*thead, but I thought that might not be the best repo name.
+It's common name in english is Sh*thead, but I thought that might not be the most appropriate repo name.
 </p>
 <h2>Rules</h2>
 <i>There are many variations on rules for this game.
-This particular variant will use the rules I learned while at Chapel Hill</i>
+This particular variant will use the rules I learned while at Chapel Hill.</i>
-<p><b>Up to five people are dealt a hand of six cards as well as an additional three face-down cards.</b> (By convention the face-down cards are dealt first).
+<p><b>Up to five people are dealt a hand of six cards as well as an additional three face-down cards.</b> (<i>By convention the face-down cards are dealt first</i>).
 The remaining cards form a deck near the middle of the table.
 <br />
 <b>Each player then selects three cards from their hand to lay face-up on top of their face-down cards.</b>